JSubelj/g910-gkey-macro-support/README.md

  * `"shortcut"` - Shortcuts are separated by a plus sign and a comma (ex. "ctrl+c,ctrl+v")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.
  * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")

-## Contribution and requests
-I am developing this software for personal use (for now).
-If you have any recommendations, complaints, anything you want to see included, open an [issue](https://github.com/JSubelj/g910-gkey-macro-support/issues) and I will gladly try to add/fix it.

 ### Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,